 In short, there isn't any.
 Very few Bhutanese are openly gay.
 There are no gay entertainment venues.
 Most of the population of Bhutan are simple rural people who live in a cultural vacuum and it has apparently not occurred to them that people might live differently than their parents or grandparents.
 That said, it may be safe to say that the percentage of the population who might normally enjoy sexual contact with people of the same gender is probably just about the same as anywhere else.
 Although there may be opportunities for men living in monasteries to have contact with each other, this is well away from the eyes of visitors.

 Time changes everything, of course.
 The advent of television the Internet, and the growing number of educated people in Bhutan who have studied abroad will surely cause Bhutanese gays to become more visible.
-In December 2008 a major English language newspaper in Bhutan published a story entitled "How Gay Are Bhutanese Gays?"
-This has created an online dialogue
+In December 2008 a major English language newspaper in Bhutan published a story entitled "How Gay Are Bhutanese Gays?
+This created an online that lasted for three years until the newspaper ceased to operate.